Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 You’ll also get to sample their award-winning rums, which taste especially smooth as they’re made with only dark brown cane sugar, compared to the cheaper molasses used in most rums.
 We got tipsy just from the tasting; please don’t drink at all if you’re the designated driver!

-Cost: AU$30 for 30-min tour and tasting
+Cost: AU$30/pax for 30min tour and tasting

-Catch the Sunset at Point Moore Lighthouse
+Catch the sunset at Point Moore Lighthouse

-Entrance Fee: Free
+Entrance fee: Free

-53-min drive from Illegal Tender Rum Co.
+How to get there: 55min drive from Illegal Tender Rum Co.
+(Google Maps)

-Dinner at Pastacup
+Dinner at Stirlings Central

 Day 4: Geraldton to Kalbarri